 Discharge in Bankruptcy

-This is not an automatic process—you must prove to the bankruptcy court that repaying your student loan would cause undue hardship.
+This is not an automatic process—you must prove to the bankruptcy court that repaying your student loan would cause undue hardship on you and your dependents.
+You must file Chapter 7 or Chapter 13 bankruptcy!

 The court uses this three-part test to determine hardship: